tdelev/tdelev.github.io/_posts/2018-09-13-minesweeper-in-react-and-typescript.md

 The function `renderField(field: Mine)` does exactly that.
 So when the field is opened (user explored that field) it can be:

-* `bombs == -1` so we render a bomb (using FontAwesome bomb icon for this)
+* `bombs == -1` so we render a bomb (using [FontAwesome](https://fontawesome.com/v4.7.0/) bomb icon for this)
 * `bombs == 0` the field is just empty
 * `bombs > 0` we render the number of bombs in that field.

+When the field is opened and flagged we render a flag icon.

 The component propagates the mouse `onClick` event to indicate user interaction with this field.

-> In minesweeper there are two types of interaction user can have with field, to explore it or to flag it as potential mine.
+> In minesweeper there are two types of interaction user can have with a field, to explore it or to flag it as potential mine.
-Maybe better choice was to represent these with different events such as mouse **left** and **right** click.
+Maybe better choice is to represent these with different events such as mouse **left** and **right** click.
 But because of a buggy behaviour of the right click, my final choice was to encode these two different events with only left click and a pressed state of a certain keyboard key (_ctrl_ in my case).

 ## MineField component